-The bald eagle is my favorite bird to film.
+The bald eagle is my favorite bird to film so I visited the Audubon Center For Birds of Prey to learn more about bald eagle facts.
 I hike along a number of rivers to film wildlife so I’m always seeing them either up in trees or diving into the river hunting for fish.
 Their nests are very big so as I hike along the Potomac River on the Virginia side, I keep an eye out.
 I’ve been very lucky to see them up close sitting in trees watching me as I hike by.
 I film a lot of osprey and see them flying along the river as well, but when an eagle flies over you, you know it because of the size of the bird.

 Bald Eagle Facts